 “Whether your dog loses their marbles over other dogs, people, squirrels, or even the vacuum cleaner, this self-paced video course is for you.”

 Building a routine starts with scheduling sessions at your dog’s best times.
-Follow the course timeline, like the 6-week average program length, to build skills progressively16.
+Follow the course timeline, like the 6-week average program length, to build skills progressively.
 Use calendars to log progress and adjust pacing as needed.
 Remember, consistency, not speed, drives lasting change.

 Working with Professional Trainers: What to Expect

-Finding the right professional dog trainer or canine behavior specialist is crucial for fixing reactivity.
+Finding the right professional dog trainer or canine behaviour specialist is crucial for fixing reactivity.
 Their skills and your effort are what will help your dog get better.
 First, check if they are qualified and have the right experience.

 Credentials to Look For in a Reactive Dog Trainer